thomassuedbroecker/extension-apis/documentation/additional-resources.md

 # Additional resources

-Here are some additional and useful resources
+Here are some additional and useful resources.

 ### Links

 * OpenAPI related